CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: Analysis: CEO-DC for HPC AI Case Study

 \subsubsection{Planning in Current AI Platforms Landscape}

-To showcase the widest range of platform upgrades, we use BERT for its extensive standardized profiling coverage in the MLPerf benchmark suite.
-In the results shown in Fig.~\ref{fig:incentive_growth_table}, we consider Virginia (US) as the reference location due to its high concentration of DCs.
-We show the minimum carbon price required to incentivize each upgrade, and the maximum sustainable compute growth achievable while remaining within iso-carbon constraints.
+We apply CEO-DC metrics to demonstrate their role in DC planning.
+To this end, Fig.~\ref{fig:incentive_growth_table} illustrates all possible profitable platform upgrades from a given baseline (left axis) to any possible target device (upper axis).
+Platform comparisons are based on BERT for its extensive standardized profiling coverage in the MLPerf benchmark suite~\cite{mattson2020mlperf}.
+We use the contextual data from Virginia (US) due to its high concentration of DCs.
+In this figure, we evaluate the \textit{minimum incentive} required to promote each upgrade, and the \textit{maximum sustainable growth} achievable within iso-carbon constraints.
 Upgrades that are sustainable but not economically viable fall into either incentivized (yellow) or non-feasible (grey) categories.
 A solution is no longer feasible to incentivize when the required subsidy increases total costs beyond the gross income, resulting in a scenario where non-operation is more economically favorable.

-Our BERT-based analysis reveals key trends in platform replacement.
-Platforms released in 2018 can be profitably and sustainably replaced by 2022 platforms without external incentives.
-In contrast, replacing 2020 platforms with 2024 platforms requires substantial carbon incentives.
-In terms of sustainable compute growth, replacing a V100 with another A100 over a four-year cycle allows for up to a \SI{3.6}{\times} growth under iso-carbon constraints, while upgrading from an A100 to an H100 over three years only supports a \SI{1.7}{\times} increase.
+Our analysis reveals key trends in platform replacement.
+Replacing platforms released in 2018 with 2022 platforms is naturally incentivized and sustainable.
+In contrast, replacing 2020 with 2024 platforms requires substantial carbon incentives.
+In terms of sustainable compute growth, replacing a V100 with an A100 over a four-year cycle allows for up to a \SI{3.6}{\times} growth under iso-carbon constraints, while upgrading from an A100 to a B200 only supports a \SI{1.9}{\times} increase.

-Analyzing the rest of the benchmarks, it becomes evident that platform replacement viability is highly dependent on the target workload.
-For instance, for LLaMA2\_70b\_lora, upgrading the A100 is both sustainable and naturally incentivized when transitioning to the H100 (2023) or B200 (2024), enabling sustainable compute growth of \SI{11.8}{\times} and \SI{20.5}{\times}, respectively.
-In contrast, experiments with ResNet yield minimal gains.
-For example, upgrading from a V100 to an A100, while sustainable, is not feasible to incentivize.
+The \textit{sustainable growth} enabled by the upgrade depends on the target workload.
+The same analysis for LLaMA2\_70b\_lora reveals that upgrading the A100 is both sustainable and naturally incentivized when transitioning to the H100 (2023) or B200 (2024), enabling sustainable compute growth of \SI{11.8}{\times} and \SI{20.5}{\times}, respectively.
+In contrast, upgrading from a V100 to an A100 in ResNet is sustainable but not feasible to incentivize.
 Similarly, upgrading from an A100 to an H100 lacks sufficient performance improvement.
 Even a V100-to-H100 transition would require an unrealistically high carbon price of \SI{2401}{USD}/TCO\(_2\)-eq to be economically justified.